Ajwain (Carom Seed)

 Nutmeg

-The seed of the nutmeg tree, valued for its warm, sweet, and aromatic flavor; typically grated or ground and used in baking and savory dishes.
+The seed of the nutmeg tree, used grated for its warm, sweet, and aromatic flavor.

 Poppy Seed